zotonic/zotonic/doc/developer-guide/logging.rst

 handlers and formatters.
 See the `Lager documentation`_ for more information.

-For instance, to configure Lager for logging to Logstash, include a Logstash handler as a :ref:`dependency <deps>` in your project, and add something like
+For instance, to configure Lager for logging to Logstash, include a Logstash handler as a dependency in your project, and add something like this:
-this:

 .. code-block:: erlang
     :caption: erlang.config